kettle-7/platypuss/cordectropuss/www/tos.md

 share it, etc. under the terms of the
 [GNU Public License V3](https://www.gnu.org/licenses/gpl-3.0.html).
 By using the software you are saying that you agree to those terms.
-I believe in open-source software, so the server and client are both open sourced and available on GitHub (note for nerds: the website source code available on GitHub is in regular JS form, you can contact me to request an up-to-date zip file of the original JSX sources if you care).
-The usual common sense applies, don't say that you made it (or anybody else except for me), don't complain if it doesn't work the way you want it to, but do tell me about any bugs because I do actually want to fix them.
+I believe in open-source software, so the "reference" server and client are both open sourced and available on GitHub.
+The usual common sense applies, don't say that you made it (or anybody else except for me), don't try take me to court if it doesn't work the way you want it to, but do tell me about any bugs because I do actually want to fix them.

-## I have the right to stop you from using the software:
+## I reserve the right to stop you from using the software:

 - If you claim to have made it,
-- If you are using it to harm other people or
+- If you are using it or trying to use it to harm other people or
-- If you are attempting to exploit bugs in the software without my permission or for malicious purposes.
+- If you are attempting to exploit bugs in the software for malicious purposes.

 ## Data the software collects about you